Musicoll/Kiwi/Resources/doctogen/objects.md

 ## Help patches

+To see the help of an object, select it in a patch, then right-click on it and click in the help option.
+It will open the corresponding help file.

-A list of help patches describing how each object works is provided in the documentation folder.
-If you didn't download the documentation yet, you can find it on this [page](https://github.com/Musicoll/Kiwi/releases/latest).
-Sometimes help patches gather several objects that are functionally linked, for instance gate and switch or gate~ and switch~.
+A list of help patches describing how each object works is provided in the documentation accessible from the main application menu `Help/Objects`.
+Sometimes help patches gather several objects that are functionally linked, for instance *gate* and *switch* or *gate~* and *switch~*.

 ## List of objects